A project identifier is a unique identifier for an infrastructure project. Every project in OC4IDS has a project identifier in the

 However, this approach requires political will and technical capacity to establish the central register and integrate it into procurement systems, and it requires an appropriate central actor to manage it.

-Project identifiers in OC4IDS should be globally unique; this means that, across the data of all OC4IDS publishers, each project identifier refers to exactly one infrastructure project.
+Project identifiers in OC4IDS should be globally unique; this means that, across all the data of all OC4IDS publishers, each project identifier refers to exactly one infrastructure project.

 [project identifier prefix]-[local project identifier].